Cluster Creation and Component Installation

 On the Ambari Server machine, generate a private SSH key:

-Copy the SSH key to ALL machines in the Cluster.
+Copy the SSH key to ALL Cluster machines.
 For example:

-Test SSH access to ALL machines in the Cluster without the user password.
+Test SSH access to ALL Cluster machines without entering the user password.
 For example:

 Terminal inputssh root@tdp-mn01.tecnisys.com.br